PeculiarJD/Application-Test/server/README.md

+## Note on Database
+The task required using MySQL, but due to deployment/setup issues, I implemented the API with PostgreSQL (via Neon).
+The functionality and endpoints remain the same (registration, login with JWT, protected route).
+A working Neon database URL is already included in the `.env.example`, so there’s no need to create or migrate tables.
+You can test the API directly using the provided database.

 REST API - Registration & Login (JWT)

 Project Description: This project is a small REST API that implements secure user authentication.
-It was built as part of an application test task with the following requirements:
+It was built as part of an application task with the following requirements:
 Endpoints:
-1. POST /auth/register → Register a new user
+1. POST /auth/register - Register a new user
-2. POST /auth/login → Authenticate user and return JWT
+2. POST /auth/login - Authenticate user and return JWT
-3. GET /users/me → Get current user (JWT protected)
+3. GET /users/me - Get current user (JWT protected)

 Stack: Implemented with Node.js + Express and PostgreSQL (via Neon)